NativeScript/NativeScript/Modules30Changes.md

 });
 textAlignmentProperty.register(Style);
 ```
-Every property which type (U) is not string should define valueConverter.
-Even properties that are of type string but allow only some strings (like enums) should define valueConverter
-and either convert from string or throw an exception in case value is not valid.
+Every property which type is not string should define `valueConverter`.
+Even properties that are of type string but allow only some strings (like enums) should define `valueConverter` and either convert from string or throw an exception in case value is not valid.
-If equalityComparer is not defined we use === to compare currentValue and newValue so if type is not simple comparer will be needed.
+If `equalityComparer` is not defined we use `===` to compare `currentValue` and `newValue`.
+This will work only for simple property types like `boolean`, `string` and `number`.
+For other types it is recommended to specify `equalityComparer`.

-Then in the platform specific implementation use `getDefault` and `setNative` symbols from the property object (ex. `textProperty`), to define how this property is applied to native views.
+In the platform specific implementation use `getDefault` and `setNative` symbols from the property object (ex. `textProperty`), to define how this property is applied to native views.

+`getDefault` method is called just once before the first call to `setNative` so that we know what is the default native value for this property.
+The value that you return will be passed to `setNative` method when we decide to recycle the native view.
+Recycling the native view of control is done only if `recycleNativeView` field is set to `true`.

 `my-text-view.android.ts` with android specific implementation: